minvws/nl-uzipoc-yubisign/README.md

 #### Diagram flow

-This diagram expecst that the key is already plugged in the user's computer.
+This diagram expects that the Yubikey is already plugged in the user's computer.
+Next to that, it's expected that the user should use the **DigiD mock** login method.

 ```mermaid
 sequenceDiagram